Palm Partnership Training ™ – Get Results You Can Use

 This exercise increases ankle flexibility while improving balance.
 Stand on the horse’s left side facing forward.
 With knee bent, bring the left leg up and hold it with the left hand beneath the knee.
 Rotate the left ankle in a circular motion inward toward the horse.
 Repeat, rotating outwards.
 Do several sets of rotations.
 Turn and repeat with the opposite ankle.

 As you are doing these exercises and preparing yourself to be a good rider for your horse, you have a great opportunity to train your horse to be patient, mannered, and obedient.
-He will learn that he goes on your command and not the other way around!
+He will learn to go on your command and not the other way around!
 This is an important lesson.
 It is the next step in teaching him to stand still while mounting.